cappelnord/life-codes-runtime/Readme.md

 #### `ctx` methods and properties
 * Object of class `LCContext`
-* `id` and `data`: see `family`
+* `.id` and `.data`: see `family`
-* `audioChain`: object to add audio effects to the ctx
+* `.audioChain`: object to add audio effects to the ctx
-* `updateData {|data, executeFunctions=true| ... }`: update context data and also call all `on_ctx_data_update` functions. `data` should be a Dictionary/Event and only keys that are present in `data` are updated.
+* `.updateData {|data, executeFunctions=true| ... }`: update context data and also call all `on_ctx_data_update` functions. `data` should be a Dictionary/Event and only keys that are present in `data` are updated.

 #### `on_ctx_create: {|ctx, family| ...}`
 Is called when a execution context (e.g. an `LCdef`) is created.

 #### `on_ctx_data_update: {|data, ctx, family| ...}`
 Is called when context data is changed externally.
-This can happen either via the OSC interface or the `updateData` method.
+This can happen either via the OSC interface or the `.updateData` method of an `LCContext`.
 In case the context data was changed directly via accessing `ctx.data` this function will not be called.

 The `data` arguments holds a Dictionary of updated values.